 August & September – The bush starts to dry out without the rainfall at this time of year and the Luangwa heat begins to kick in with daily temperatures of around 33°C/91°F.

 October – With the heat usually up around 36°C/97°F October is the month that calls for the rain to cool things off.
 Mornings are lovely with temperatures of 20°C/68°F.

 Wet Season - November to April

 November – November temperatures average around 35°C/95°F. November is normally when the rains kick in full force to relieve the terrain for the extremely hot and dry spell.
-The sky often gray and hazy with incredible African thunderstorms on the occasional afternoon.
+The sky often grey and hazy with incredible African thunderstorms on an occasional afternoon.